 Main article: Controlled Depth Drilling, or Back Drilling

 Back drilling, which is also known as Controlled Depth Drilling (CDD), is a technique used to remove the unused portion, or stub, of copper barrel from a thru-hole in a printed circuit board.
 When a high-speed signal travels between PCB layers through a copper barrel, it can be distorted.
 If the signal layer usage results in a stub being present, and the stub is long, then that distortion can become significant.

 These stubs can be removed by re-drilling those holes after the fabrication is complete, with a slightly larger drill.
 The holes are back drilled to a controlled depth, close to, but not touching, the last layer used by the via.
-Allowing for fabrication and material variations, a good fabricator can back drill holes to leave a 7 mil stub, and ideally, the remaining stub will be less than 10 mil.
+Allowing for fabrication and material variations, a good fabricator can back drill holes to leave a 7 mil stub, ideally the remaining stub will be less than 10 mil.

-Back Drilling is enabled in the Layer Stack Manager's Tools menu and then configured in the Back Drills tab of the Layer Stack Manager.
+Back Drilling is enabled in the Layer Stack Manager's Tools menu, and then configured in the Back Drills tab of the Layer Stack Manager.